RafaySystems/getstarted/tools/resize/Readme.md

 # Usage

 Once you have completed the one-time setup as described above, follow the steps below.

+> [!TIP]
+> The resize utility behaves exactly like "kubectl"
+> When no namespace is specified, it will use the namespace from the default context in the kubeconfig file
+> Users can specify a namespace by using the "-n" override (e.g. resize -n test)
+> Users can specify all namespaces by using the "-A" override (e.g. resize -A)

 ## Help